sreenjoy/tez-social/.github/GITHUB_APP_UPDATE_GUIDE.md

 # Updating Your GitHub App Permissions

-This guide will walk you through updating your existing GitHub App with additional permissions and event subscriptions to enhance your automation capabilities.
+This guide will walk you through updating your existing GitHub App with additional permissions to enhance your automation capabilities.

 ## Step 1: Access Your GitHub Apps